 - Tool #7 - Forgive But Don’t Forget.
 Research shows that learning to forgive is good for your health, your relationships, and your life success.
 Teach what forgiveness is and isn’t, how to let go of grievances and resentments, and how to protect yourself from future harm.
 Teach how to, also, successfully receive forgiveness from others.

 - Tool #8 - Retreat and Think Things Over.
 Learning to take a time-out before responding to an anger trigger is an essential ingredient in anger control.
 Practitioners will teach students five “rules” for successful implementation of this tool, what to do during the retreat period and how to think correctly before returning to deal with the original issue.

-Century Anger Management Model of Intervention was not designed with a child component.
+Century Anger Management Model of Intervention does not directly provide services to children/adolescents.

-Century Anger Management Model of Intervention was not designed with a parent/caregiver component.
+Century Anger Management Model of Intervention does not directly provide services to parents.

 - Anger control issues